ABCs of Documentation: Make an Airtight Case for Termination

 Documentation is the written record of how a company came to the termination decision.
 It offers a chronology of what the employee did, how the manager responded, and when.

 Done correctly, it provides a clear road map of how both employee and employer made their way to the eventual destination – the employee’s termination.
+Documentation is also the foundation of a company’s defense, should the employee bring suit.
+It’s proof that an employer didn’t act arbitrarily.

 Managers are often confused about how they handle informal verbal warnings to employees.

-It’s a bit of a judgment call.
-A non-specific, “Bob, you need to dial up your attention to detail” probably isn’t worth the time it’d take to make a written record.
+To note, a non-specific, “Bob, you need to dial up your attention to detail” probably isn’t worth the time it’d take to make a written record.

-But the following statement probably is: “Bob, today is the third day in a row you forgot to put the extra washer on the thingamajig.
+But this statement probably is: “Bob, today is the third day in a row you forgot to put the extra washer on the thingamajig.
 You know that step’s been added to the assembly process, and I’ve mentioned it to you several times.
 I’m going to be monitoring your attention to detail, and if you continue to make the same mistake, I may have to move on to the next disciplinary step.”

 If the employee claims he wasn’t given prior notice that his performance or behavior was unacceptable, the manager has the earlier notes to fall back on.